calebjmatthews/endless-desert/concept.md

   - Back: Effects are varied and have a negative element, but usually just a single effect per equipment
     * Journeyman's Haversack: + speed but - quality/efficiency
     * Journeyman's Gearbag: + efficiency but - quality/speed
-    * Journeyman's Kitpack: + quality but - speed/efficiency
+    * Journeyman's Toolpack: + quality but - speed/efficiency
   - Effect ideas: + production but - efficiency, + quality but - production/efficiency, + efficiency but - production, decreased food consumption, increased Knowledge from studying/analysis, decreased build time, special fortuities, increased basic status but decreased happiness
   - Tiers of equipment are from 1 - 5, with probs as follows:
     * Basic unmarked equipment is 80% 1, 18% 2, 2% 3